Frölunda Torg: Location and transportation

 Frölunda Torg is located in west Gothenburg, in Frölunda.
 The shopping centre also offers parking space to 3000 cars in three parking lots and two parking-decks.
 Just outside there is a major bus-pit and a tram station with a tram arriving every three minutes.
 The tram station is accessed with tram lines 1, 7 and 8, with a travel time from the inner city is about 20 minutes.
 This makes it easy to reach by public transportation, even if many of the visitors use car.

+In popular culture

+Frölunda Torg is mentioned in the song by the same name by local band ior, released as a single in 2024.